-But the plan which is the most expeditious, and now most usually adopted, is to thrust the broken lumps of zinc beneath the surface of the melted copper with the tongs, which mode will be more particularly described; but however conducted, some waste of the zinc will inevitably occur.
+But the plan which is the most expeditious, and now most usually adopted, is to thrust the broken lumps of zinc beneath the surface of the melted copper with the tongs, which mode will be more particularly described; but howsoever conducted, a considerable waste of the zinc will inevitably occur.

-It is also certain that each successive fusion wastes, in some degree, the more oxidizable metal, so that the original proportion is more and more departed from, especially with the least excess of heat; and when the metals are not well covered with flux, the loose oxide frequently mixes with the metal.
-This in brass gives rise to the white-coloured stains, and the little cavities filled with
+It is also certain that every successive fusion wastes, in some degree, the more oxidizable metal, so that the original proportion is more and more departed from, especially with the least excess of heat; and when the metals are not well covered with flux.
+The loose oxide frequently mixes with the metal, this in brass gives rise to the white-coloured stains, and the little cavities filled with